 I will be making sure I press for environmental standards to be protected and strengthened.

-I have also written to Michael Gove, recently appointed Environment Secretary about another important environmental issue to do with protecting and restoring the rivers in our constituency.
+I have also written to the Department for Environment Food and Rural Affairs about another important environmental issue to do with protecting and restoring the rivers in our constituency.